appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/reference/default-roles.md

 ### Permissions

-The App Viewer role enables users to view apps, governed by the permissions allocated to the App Viewer - Workspace role in Appsmith, as shown below:
+The workspace App Viewer role enables users to view apps, governed by the permissions allocated to the App Viewer - Workspace role in Appsmith, as shown below:

   <div className="gac-permissions">
     <p className="permission-footnote">(✓) Permission Assigned </p>